 Changes to the parent PLUS loan

-- The parent borrower may complete the parent loan adjustment form if he or she wishes to cancel or reduce a loan that has not been disbursed to the student's WMU account.
+- The parent borrower may complete the Parent PLUS Loan adjustment form if he or she wishes to cancel or reduce a loan that has not been disbursed to the student's WMU account.

 - If the loan has already disbursed, the borrower must complete the parent financial aid adjustment form within 30 days of the date of disbursement.
 Please note that canceling or reducing a disbursed loan may result in a balance due on the student's WMU account.

 - Federal Direct Parent PLUS Loans first disbursed on or after July 1, 2008, can be deferred if the student is enrolled at least half-time, or during the six month period after the student ceases to be enrolled at least half-time.
 For more information, you can request a deferment based on the student's enrollment status.
 Interest will accrue during the deferment period.

 - Interest begins accruing upon disbursement.